devconcept/multer-gridfs-storage/README.md

 ### File information

-Each file in `req.file` and `req.files` contain the following properties in addition to the ones that Multer create by default.
+Each saved file located in `req.file` and `req.files` contain the following properties in addition to the ones that Multer create by default.
 Most of them can be set using the [`file`][file-option] configuration.

 Key | Description
 --- | -----------